micmejia/bible-dump/NKJV/1 Thessalonians/1 Thess 2.md

 You _are_ witnesses, and God _also,_ how devoutly and justly and blamelessly we behaved ourselves among you who believe;

 ###### 11
-as you know how we exhorted, and comforted, and [^c]charged every one of you, as a father _does_ his own children,
+as you know how we exhorted, and comforted, and charged every one of you, as a father _does_ his own children,

 ###### 12
 that you would walk worthy of God who calls you into His own kingdom and glory. ## Their Conversion